mgb45/ECE3091_resources/README.md

 ssh pi@ECE3091_<GROUPNO>.local
 ```

-Ok, lets continue to install some packages on the pi.
+Ok, lets continue to install some more packages on the pi.
 ```
 pip3 install --upgrade pip
 pip3 install --user jupyter opencv-python